parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ```yml
     name: Contoso Sports Production Deployment

-    # This workflow is triggered on push to the master branch of the repository
+    # This workflow is triggered on push to the main branch of the repository
     on:
     push:
         branches:
-        - master
+        - main

     # Environment variables are defined so that they can be used throughout the job definitions.
     # Be sure to replace the tokens in the AZURE_*_NAME variables with the names of the resources in Azure